microsoft/X-Decoder/README.md

 -->

 ## Acknowledgement
-We appreciated the contructive dicussion with Haotian Zhang, and inspiration from GLIP!
-Also we thank the solid codebase of [Mask2Former](https://github.com/facebookresearch/Mask2Former), and Hugging Face to sponsor our Demo.
+We appreciate the contructive dicussion with Haotian Zhang, and inspiration from GLIP!
+Also we thank the solid codebase of [Mask2Former](https://github.com/facebookresearch/Mask2Former), and Hugging Face to sponsor GPU for our Demo!

 ## Citation
 ```